 The Cooperative Agencies Resources for Education (CARE)

-Program (a multi-agency program sponsored by the State of California Department of Social Services, the State Employment Development Department and the Chancellor’s Office of the California Community Colleges), was established in 1982 as a supplemental component of EOP&S to provide educational support services and activities for the academically under-prepared, welfare-dependent, single head-of-household population.
+CARE is a program sponsored by the State of California Department of Social Services, the State Employment Development Department, and the Chancellor’s Office of the California Community Colleges.
+CARE was established in 1982 as a supplemental component of EOP&S to provide educational support services and activities for the academically under-prepared, welfare-dependent, single head-of-household population.